 Term papers are not professor-devised instruments of torture to be shed quickly and with as few pages as possible so you can make it to the beer bust on time.
 Term papers are essential learning experiences that teach you how to research, think, and write.
 If you are planning to be a professional archaeologist one day, most of your future is going to be all about researching, thinking, and writing in detail.
 You must learn to do all three with excellence.
 Start work on your term papers early in the semester, and do your research thoroughly.
 Do not just slop a bunch of quick thoughts onto paper and leave it at that.
 Think deeply.
 Brood over the nuts and bolts of your term paper, and do it long and hard, looking at your content from every angle.
 Be detailed because archaeology is all about precision and details.
 Roll it all over many times in your mind throughout the semester.
 Never prepare a term paper just to get by with a respectable “C” or an honorable “B.” No “C” is ever respectable in undergraduate academia.
 A “B” in a graduate school course should be a rare event.

 Finally, learn how to write term papers with excellence.
 Take those college English courses seriously and concentrate hard on them.
 Take some extra ones beyond the required few, particularly courses that focus on English vocabulary, grammar, syntax, and writing skills.
 You must make it a high priority to think clearly and write clearly in American archaeology.
 Clear thoughts should translate into clear text on paper.
 As one of my favorite writers (a Princeton University alumnus) says: “It is not cleanliness that is next to Godliness.
 Clarity in writing is next to Godliness.”
 Never be one of the fog-bound method and theory illiterati in American archaeology.
-Never be like Lewis Binford, a famous American archaeologist whose writing was so poor and incoherent that his wife had to be on constant standby to clean it up so his readers could understand it.
+Never be like Lewis Binford, a famous American archaeologist whose writing was so poor and incoherent that his first wife had to be on constant standby to clean it up so his readers could understand it.
 (That is what Sally Binford actually said in her infamous published interview back in the 1980s.
-I read the original text of the interview.)
+I read the full original text of that interview.)
 Yes, it is all hard work, but if you will just focus on it and do it, it will pay off in spades for many decades to come.
 The students picked to receive Graduate Research Assistantships in archaeology, and all of the money that comes with them, are often the best writers in the department.